Home The Exonerated: The West Memphis Three

 Only twenty minutes of the twelve-hour interrogation was recorded.
 As soon as Jessie realized he wasn’t going home he recanted his entire testimony.

 On June 3, 1993, the authorities had Damien Echols, Jason Baldwin, and Jessie Misskelley in custody based on a coerced confession.
-Jessie went to trial on January 19, 1994.
+Jessie went to trial January 19, 1994.
 In just over two weeks he was convicted of three counts of capital murder and sentenced to life without parole.

 On February 22, the trial of Jason Baldwin and Damien Echols began.
 Both were found guilty on March 18, with Jason being sentenced to life plus forty years and Damien sentenced to death.

 This travesty of justice was finally corrected after 18 years.
 After far too long, the state Supreme Court of Arkansas ordered new evidentiary hearings for the case in November 2010 based on DNA evidence that was unavailable during the first trial.
-On August 19, 2011, Echols, Baldwin, and Misskelley were released from prison as part of an Alford plea deal, a rare legal mechanism in which “no contest” pleas are entered but innocence is nevertheless maintained.
-This plea allowed freedom for the three while allowing the authorities to avoid admitting that they wrongfully convicted 3 men.
+On August 19, 2011, Echols, Baldwin and Misskelley were released from prison as part of an Alford plea deal, a rare legal mechanism in which “no contest” pleas are entered but innocence is nevertheless maintained.
+This pleas allowed freedom for the three while allowing the authorities to avoid admitting that they wrongfully convicted 3 men.
 This plea saved the state from paying out millions for wrongful imprisonment.

 Links